This Fact Sheet is not relevant in your region

 You will normally receive your Housing Benefit directly.
 This means that you are then responsible for paying it to your landlord to keep your rent up to date.
 Contact us for advice.

 Universal Credit takes five weeks from claim to payment, sometimes longer.
 It is very important that your rent arrears do not rise quickly.
-If you have not paid some, or all, of the rent which is due for at least three months in a row, the Tribunal may not be able to allow you to stay in your home.

 The DWP should start paying the housing costs element of your Universal Credit within five weeks.
 So, if your claim has been delayed, ask for a Universal Credit advance payment.
 You should get a payment unless there has been a problem processing your claim.
 Contact us for advice.